mell0kat/my_dataquest/README.md

 # my_dataquest
-Learnings data science and analytics with Python
+Learning data science and analytics with Python